 Equinix takes fourth place in Japanese data centre market with buy

-Equinix has completed its acquisition of 97% of the equity interests of Japan’s Bit-isle, creating the fourth largest data centre operator in Japan.
+Equinix has completed its acquisition of 97% of the equity interests of Japan's Bit-isle, creating the fourth largest data center operator in Japan.

-Equinix, which announced its intention to acquire the Japanese data centre operator, is using the acquisition to expand its data centre footprint and support growing demand for interconnection throughout Asia Pacific.
+Equinix, which announced its intention to acquire the Japanese data center operator, is using the acquisition to expand its data center footprint and support growing demand for interconnection throughout Asia Pacific.

-The acquisition was done through Equinix’s Japanese subsidiary and provides Equinix with six more data centres in Japan.
+The acquisition was done through Equinix's Japanese subsidiary and provides Equinix with six more data centers in Japan.

-The company now has 10 International Business Exchange data centres in Tokyo and two in Osaka.
+The company now has 10 International Business Exchange data centers in Tokyo and two in Osaka.

-Bit-isle’s data centres are in close proximity to the existing Equinix International Business Exchange data centres, creating ‘campus-like environments well suited for customers’ future expansion needs’.
+Bit-isle's data centers are in close proximity to the existing Equinix International Business Exchange data centers, creating ‘campus-like environments well suited for customers' future expansion needs'.

 Equinix says the acquisition strengthens its position is Asia Pacific – its fastest growing region – while improving the company's market position in Japan and helping meet growing demand for interconnection among Japanese businesses.

-The company now has 111 data centres in 33 markets worldwide.
+The company now has 111 data centers in 33 markets worldwide.